jameslawler/notes/docs/portuguese-language/verbs/todo2/considerar.md

 ## Writing Prompts

-1. Descreva um momento em que você teve que considerar várias opções antes de tomar uma decisão importante.
+1. O que você leva em consideração na hora de escolher o que assistir?
+What do you consider when choosing what to watch?
-2. Escreva sobre alguém que você considera como um modelo a seguir e explique por que essa pessoa é importante para você.
+2. Quem você considera um modelo?
+Who do you consider a role-model?
-3. Imagine uma situação em que você precisa considerar os prós e contras de uma viagem e descreva como tomaria essa decisão.
+3. Você possui técnicas para decidir entre duas escolhas?
+Do you have techniques to decide between two choices?